A topic from the subject of Experimentation in Chemistry.

 • To determine the reaction order of a reaction with respect to reactants.

-• To determine the temperature dependency of a reaction and calculate its effective energy.
+• To determine the temperature dependency of a reaction and calculate its activation energy.

 Materials:

-• Reaction solution: Reaction between reactants (e.g. sucrose and HCl, or other suitable reaction) with known concentration.
+• Reaction solution: A solution containing known concentrations of reactants (e.g., sucrose and HCl, or another suitable reaction system).

 • Timer